linuxserver/docker-emulatorjs/README.md

 ## Versions

+* **26.11.21:** - Configure IPFS in a lower power mode, use homebuilt blobs for emu cores.
 * **19.11.21:** - Pin retroarch version.
 * **14.11.21:** - Update default cores to ingest.
 * **23.10.21:** - Initial release.